 In your experience what are some of the key factors in enabling the best outcomes for the people you support?

-“As anything within this kind of setting there is never a straight forward answer and that is what makes it a super exciting and wonderful place to be.
-For me at the top of the list is always focus on STRENGTHS and not weakness.
-Service user’s lives should not revolve around areas of weakness but should be cemented in their areas of strength.
-Nurture the activities where they excel, have an excess of patience and have fun with it, that way you will not only get the best out of the people that receive support, but also staff/colleagues”.
+“As with anything within this kind of setting, there is never a straightforward answer and that is what makes it a super exciting and wonderful place to be.
+For me at the top of the list is always focusing on STRENGTHS and not weaknesses.
+Service users’ lives should not revolve around areas of weakness but should be cemented in their areas of strength.
+Nurture the activities where they excel, have an excess of patience and have fun with it, that way you will not only get the best out of the people that receive support but also staff/colleagues”.

 If you were given one wish and could change anything within the care sector or your particular role what would that be?

 “Increase resources and opportunities available to service users”